 But sometimes, particularly if you're feeling extra engaged or have some extra time to study, you can also ask yourself...

-Second, can I make sentences like this?
+Can I make sentences like this?

 When I say "Can I make sentences like this?"
 I'm actually asking myself a whole bunch of questions.